What is EMDR?

 no longer relives the trauma.
 While they still remember that the event happened, they are not physically,

-mentally, or emotionally upset by it.
+mentally, or emotionally overwhelmed by it.

 What is perhaps most interesting about EMDR is that it appears to be very similar to what occurs naturally